Chapter Introduction

 Revelation 1:9

-John doesn't hold himself up as anything special.
-He doesn't even identify as an apostle.
+John describes the setting of his calling to write these words.
+John doesn’t hold himself up as anything special.
+He doesn’t even identify as an apostle.
 He is simply a brother and a companion in the struggle the churches face.
 John knew their tribulation because he had been on the receiving end of persecution.
 The word translated to tribulation meant great pressure or crushing under a heavy weight.
 It was tribulation to grind something between a fixed stone and a heavy pulverizing stone.

 Those under persecution could draw comfort from others going through the same.
 In John, they had someone they had a profound respect for, one who had already ministered to them, now leading them through a door into a dark, unknown place.
-As a matter of principle, we humans don't like dark unknown places.
+As a matter of principle, we humans don’t like dark and unknown places.
 We want to be warm, dry, safe, secure, protected and in control.
-These things weren't possible; however, John points them, and us, to the one who is in control.
-The one who can provide comfort in the darkness, joy in persecution and hope in what appears to be a hopeless situation.
+These things weren’t possible; however, John points them, and us, to the one who is in control.
+The one who can provide comfort in the darkness, joy in persecution, and hope in what appears to be a hopeless situation.

 These times of tribulation had to be frightening for these Christians and the fledgling church.
 How far would it go?
 Would they lose everything?
 Worse yet, would they lose their life?
 They just didn’t know.

 John reminded them that he was more than a companion in tribulation but also a companion in the kingdom.
-Those found in Christ were citizens of another kingdom, they weren't subjects of this wicked Roman Empire.
+Those found in Christ were citizens of another kingdom.
+They weren’t subjects of this wicked Roman Empire.
 They were subjects of the Kingdom of God.
 They, like us, were just passing through this world, that place and time, on the way to their home.

-By faith he dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; 10 for he waited for the city which has foundations, whose builder and maker is God.
+By faith, he dwelt in the land of promise as in a foreign country, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise; 10 for he waited for the city which has foundations, whose builder and maker is God.
 (Hebrews 11:9-10)

 Revelation 1:10

-Being 'in the Spirit' is likely some trancelike state that John could not describe.
+Being “in the Spirit” is likely some trancelike state that John could not describe.
 Being in the Spirit could be contrasted to being in the flesh.
-He was in a state where his normal thought processes wouldn't interfere with what the Lord would say to him.
-There are four times John documents he was 'in the Spirit'.
+He was in a state where his normal thought processes wouldn’t interfere with what the Lord would say to him.
+There are four times John documents he was “in the Spirit.”

-• On Patmos (Revelation 1:10)
+- On Patmos (Revelation 1:10)

-• In heaven (Revelation 4:2)
+- In heaven (Revelation 4:2)

-• In the wilderness (Revelation 17:3)
+- In the wilderness (Revelation 17:3)

-• On the mountain of God (Revelation 21:10).
+- On the mountain of God (Revelation 21:10).

 As of a trumpet, this was calculated to call in every wandering thought, to fix his attention, and solemnize his whole frame.
 Thus, God prepared Moses to receive the law.
 See Exod.
 19:16, 19.
 (Clarke, A. (2014).
 The Holy Bible with a Commentary and Critical Notes)

 John was to write what he saw.
 The primary means of communicating this apocalypse was via vision.
 Even what John heard (or thought he heard) came from the vision.
-When you hear something in a dream, you don't really hear it.
-Yet you remember it was though you heard it.
+When you hear something in a dream, you don’t really hear it.
+Yet you remember it as though you heard it.
 John would write down his vision, primarily what he saw, but also what he heard (i.e. the voice like a trumpet, the voice telling him to write it down).
-John was to write a 'biblion' which is a scroll recording a letter or events.
-Eleven different times in the book of Revelation John is told to write this down.
+John was to write a “biblion,” which is a scroll recording a letter or events.
+Eleven different times in the book of Revelation, John is told to write this down.
 I can't help but see this picture of John, mesmerized by the vision, stupefied by hearing Jesus, and the angel saying, John!!!
 Write it down!!

 After writing it down, he was to then send it to these seven churches.
 John was still near the church, even from a remote island.
-The Lord used him in the existing setting, relationships and circumstances of his life.
-Many have a perception that you have to go far away to serve God, but the Lord most often calls you to minister right where you are..
+The Lord used him in the existing setting, relationships, and circumstances of his life.
+Many have a perception that you have to go far away to serve God, but the Lord most often calls you to minister right where you are.

 Revelation 1:12-15